denten-books/plain-text/40-screen.md

 with the introduction of extra frames.
 This should worry the critic unfamiliar with artifacts of digital conversion.
 Even an introductory examination of the soap opera effect, reveals sensory glitches and distortions which affect the coupling between organ and device.
-In fact, the illusion of cinematic motion itself takes advantage of the idiosyncratic particularities of human vision, which is limited by image persistence and evolved to perceive smooth lateral motion.
+The illusion of cinematic motion takes advantage of the idiosyncratic particularities of human vision.
 A more perfected visual apparatus would perceive flicker at much higher rates and have no persistence visual trail artifacts.
+The socially constructed aesthetic object is shown to contain physiologically-determined qualities, undermining the strong version of social constructivism.[^ln4-construction]

 Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of our